bcgov/citz-imb-playground/SENTRY_SETUP.md

 This guide explains how to set up self-hosted Sentry for monitoring the TypeRacer application.

+> **Note**: This application uses a monorepo structure with Turborepo.
+All backend and frontend code is located in the `packages/` directory.

 ## 🚀 Quick Start

 ### 1. Start Self-Hosted Sentry